DarkSideMaster/WEB_API_TASK/README.md

 ## Filter

-Filtering the existing entity in your Enterprise Tree.
+Filtering the existing entity by name in your Enterprise Tree.

 **URL** : `api/Enterprise/Filter?Name=New Enterprise`